dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 oc logs -f build/rest-quicklab-1
 ```

-This logs-stream should end with **Push successful** message and this is the indication that the image was built and has been pushed to OpenShift internal image registry.
+This logs-stream should end with **Push successful** message (the build process might take upto a minute to complete) and this is the indication that the image was built and has been pushed to OpenShift internal image registry.

 Step 5: Create a new OpenShift app from the build
 ```